mattmakai/fullstackpython.com/source/content/pages/23-best-python-resources/2301-best-python-resources.markdown

 * The blog [Free Python Tips](http://freepythontips.wordpress.com/) provides posts on Python topics as well as news for the Python ecosystem.

+* [Python Books](http://pythonbooks.revolunet.com/) is a collection of freely available books on Python, Django, and data analysis.

 ## Videos and screencasts
 * [Neckbeard Republic](https://www.neckbeardrepublic.com/) provides free